joaopedrobiu6/DPS/README.md

 ## Usage
 To use DPS, you can clone the repository and run the Python scripts `main_odes.py` and `main_diffopt.py` directly.
 These scripts provide different functionalities for solving ODEs and optimizing parameters, respectively.

+The system of equations and parameters being used are in the `params_and_model.py` file.
+Please change the parameters there according to what you want.

 ### Solving ODEs
 To solve ODEs using DPS, run the following command:
 ```shell